Lex Julia: Lex Julia de civitate (90 BC)

 During the Social War, a conflict between the Italians and the Romans over the withholding of Italian citizenship, the consul Lucius Julius Caesar passed a law to grant all Italians not under arms citizenship.

 At the instruction of the Senate, Lucius Caesar proposed a law providing that each Italian community would decide as to whether they would take Roman citizenship and establish new tribes – possibly eight – in the Tribal Assembly for the new citizens.
 This grant to citizenship had the effect of almost tripling the number of Roman citizens and annexing large swathes of Italy into the republic proper.
 The offer would be open to all Italian towns which were not under arms or who would lay those arms down within a short period.

 The main purpose of the law was to prevent those who had not risen up against Roman rule from doing so.
 It also had the effect of weakening the Italian war effort by making acceptable compromises.
-The next year, the Romans introduced the lex Plautia Papiria de civitate, granting citizenship to more allies under rebellion – the main exception were the Samnites and Lucanians – in an attempt to further stem rebellion.
+The next year, the Romans introduced the lex Plautia Papiria de civitate, granting citizenship to more allies under rebellion – the main exceptions were the Samnites and Lucanians – in an attempt to further stem rebellion.